KunoichiZ/SoVJP-NTR-Plugin/README.md

 * Run through monsters in 3D dungeons v1.0
 * Can quit from battle the first turn v1.0
 * All classes selectable in class change v1.0

+All classes cheat only works if you are booting the game in Japanese.
+Do not switch to the Chinese language as it will not work.
+If you switch to the Chinese language and go back to the Japanese language, it will still not work.
+Thanks to [dsrules](https://gbatemp.net/threads/fire-emblem-echoes-shadows-of-valentia-jp-ntr-plugin-cheats.466662/page-2#post-7242097) for pointing this out.